aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 ### Damage calculation
 The damage amount is decided by the following:

-- The final damage amount starts at 0
-- If property is `NoException`, the final damage amount is initially set to damageammount
 - If the target isn't Invulnerable, the final damage amount is set to the return of [CalculateBaseDamage](CalculateBaseDamage.md) with all the parameters sent (with the overriden block if applicable and property to null if it was `None`).
-The weaknesshit and superguarded ref parameters are passed via locals initially set to false
+The weaknesshit and superguarded ref parameters are passed via locals initially set to false.
+The target is invulnerable if any of the following is true:

-What this means is the final damage amount is 0 if the target is Invulnerable AND property isn't `NoException`.
-TODO: clarify what happens when the target isn't Invulnerable, but property is `NoException`, does it override the damageammount?

-As for how the target can be Invulnerable, it is if any of the following is true:
     - Its `plating` is true
     - It has the `Shield` [condition](../Actors%20states/Conditions.md)
     - It is a player party member with the `Numb` [condition](../Actors%20states/Conditions.md) and the `ShockTrooper` [medal](../../Enums%20and%20IDs/Medal.md) equipped
+- Otherwise (the target is vulnerable), it depends if the property is `NoException`:
+    - If it isn't, the amount is 0
+    - If it is, it's the original damageammount

 ### `plating` expiration
-If the target doesn't have the `Shield` condition, its `plating` is set to false
+If the target doesn't have the `Shield` condition, its `plating` is set to false.
+TODO: check if this can interfere when the target is both shielded and plated

 ### `DamageOverride` application
 8 of the 11 available `DamageOverride` are processed here if they are present in overrides.
 Each are processed in order they appear in the array.
 The other 3 were processed by [CalculateBaseDamage](CalculateBaseDamage.md) if it was called earlier:

 #### `ShowCombo`
-ShowComboMessage is called with target.battleentity and block.
-This is a wrapper around [ShowSuccessWord](../Visual%20rendering/ShowSuccessWord.md) (without super) where `wordroutine` is stopped if it was in progress (followed by the destruction of `commandword`) and then set to the new coroutine call
+[ShowComboMessage](../Visual%20rendering/ShowSuccessWord.md#showcombomessage) is called with target.battleentity and block as block.

 #### `NoSound`
 The [DoDamageAnim](DoDamageAnim.md) call towards the end will have nosound set to true.
 NOTE: this is ignored if `NoDamageAnim` or `BlockSoundOnly` is processed after